-Failure to withdraw officially from a course will result in a grade of "E," which is used in the computation of the GPA.
 The Schedule of Classes lists the procedures for withdrawal.
+Failure to withdraw officially from a course results in a grade of "E," which is used in the computation of the GPA.

-An instructor may withdraw a student from a class for disruptive classroom behavior with a mark of "W" or a grade of "E." A student may appeal an instructor-initiated withdrawal to the Standards Committee of the college in which the course is offered.
+An instructor may withdraw a student from a class for disruptive classroom behavior with a mark of "W" or a grade of "E." A student may appeal an instructor-initiated withdrawal to the standards committee of the college in which the course is offered.
 The decision of the committee is final.